matthew-brett/pydagogue/introducing_unicode.rst

 correspondence of code points to characters is published in the Unicode Character Database - the latest version of which should be at http://www.unicode.org/Public/UNIDATA/.
-To refer to a code point it is conventional to use octal - for example code point U+00E9 is the latin small letter e with an acute accent.
+To refer to a code point it is conventional to use hexadecimal - for example code point U+00E9 is the latin small letter e with an acute accent.

-The code points up to 128 (octal 7F) are identical to the ascii character codes; so for example ``U+0065`` is the latin letter e.
+The code points up to 128 (hexadecimal 7F) are identical to the ascii character codes; so for example ``U+0065`` is the latin letter e.

-Code points from 0 to 65535 (octal FFFF) represent characters in the Basic Multilingual Plane (BMP).
+Code points from 0 to 65535 (hexadecimal FFFF) represent characters in the Basic Multilingual Plane (BMP).
 The BMP contains characters for almost all modern languages, including Chinese, as well as a large number of symbols.
-Codes outside the BMP (octal 10000 and above) include some modern Chinese characters, various historical scripts and characters, and musical and mathematical symbols - see http://en.wikipedia.org/wiki/Mapping_of_Unicode_characters.
+Codes outside the BMP (hexadecimal 10000 and above) include some modern Chinese characters, various historical scripts and characters, and musical and mathematical symbols - see http://en.wikipedia.org/wiki/Mapping_of_Unicode_characters.

 Encoding